LifeScopeLabs/lifescopelabs.github.io/lifescope-ai.md

 ## Reporting

-Create infographics and reports for lifescope users based on their data.
+Create infographics and reports for LIFESCOPE users based on their data.

 Personal Infographic Examples:
 ![infographics1]